China–Cuba relations: Political relations

+Economic relations

+After Cuba's 1960 recognition of the People's Republic of China, China became a major rice exporter to Cuba.
+In 1966 during the Sino-Soviet Split, China reduced its rice export quota to Cuba.
+The move increased diplomatic tensions, with Fidel Castro describing Mao Zedong as a senile idiot.
+As relations improved, China provided Cuba with interest-free credit for it to import home appliances in the early 2000s.
+The two countries then established a joint venture for the assembly of household electronics in Havana.

 Bilateral trade between China and Cuba in 2005 totaled US$777 million, of which US$560 million were Chinese exports to Cuba.
 Bilateral trade between China and Cuba in 2014 totaled US$1.6 billion.
 China is sending a growing amount of durable goods to Cuba.
-Chinese goods have become the primary tools both in the planned revitalization of Cuban transport infrastructure and in the "Energy Revolution" of 2006 to provide electricity to the Cuban population.
-Some large-scale transactions include:
+Chinese goods have become the primary tools both in the planned revitalization of Cuban transport infrastructure and in the Energy Revolution of 2006 to provide electricity to the Cuban population.
+In 2010, China became Cuba's second-largest trading partner.
+Economic ties frayed in the 2010s due to troubles in the Cuban economy.
+Cuban imports from China fell from $1.7 billion in 2017 to $1.1 billion in 2022.

+According to the Financial Times, Chinese officials have encouraged Cuba to implement economic reforms to shift from a planned economy to one similar to China's economic model, and "have been perplexed and frustrated at the Cuban leadership’s unwillingness to decisively implement a market-oriented reform programme despite the glaring dysfunction of the status quo".

 Transportation

 As of mid-2006, Cuba had purchased 100 locomotives from China for US$130 million.
 As of early 2006, Cuba had signed a contract for 1,000 Chinese buses for urban and inter-provincial transportation.

-Refrigerators
+Consumer goods

 The Cuban government is replacing older appliances with newer, more energy-efficient models, including (as of early 2006) 30,000 Chinese refrigerators.

+Renewable energy

+China has been a key partner in the development of Cuba's domestic solar panel production.
+It has provided Cuba with training, technology, and extended credit to Cuba to assist in this process.

 Investments

 Nickel

 As of 2004, China had agreed to planning to invest US$500 million in the completion and operation of Las Camariocas, an unfinished processing facility from the Soviet era.
 Under the agreement, Cubaníquel, the state-run nickel producer, owns 51 percent and Chinese-government owned Minmetals Corporation owns 49 percent.
 Financing for the project is from the China Development Bank, with Sinosure, the Chinese Export and Credit Insurance Corporation, providing guarantees.